biagioT/jpa-search-helper/README.md

 ## Usage
 ### 1. `@Searchable` annotation
 Start by applying the `@Searchable` annotation to the fields in your DTO/Domain model, or alternatively your JPA entity, **that you want to make available for search**.
+If you have fields that you want to make searchable within other objects then annotate these with `@NestedSearchable`.

 ```java
 @Data
 public class PersonDTO {